-We’re in an era where everybody is on their phone or laptop or watching something on a screen, but it doesn’t something different than teaching you.
+We’re in an era where everybody is on their phone or laptop or watching something on a screen, but it doesn’t do anything other than teaching you.

 It’s just a reward system that gives your brain a serotonin boost without having you retain much of that information at all.

-Books not only give you the ability to learn through a dedicated source (with no distractions), but it helps you slow down and absorb the information.
+Books not only give you the ability to learn through a dedicated source (with no distractions), but reading helps you slow down and absorb the information.

-On top of that, there’s no clickbait titles or sales pitches: you’ve already bought the book, it’s just core information the whole way through.
+On top of that, there are no clickbait titles or sales pitches: you’ve already bought the book, it’s just core information the whole way through.